 For example, an eyeglasses manufacturing company will have far more competition with a general keyword on their main store.
 After all, all competitors will be vying for something like “eyeglasses stores” or “eyeglasses for men/women.”
 But with a separate storefront aiming to rank for “kids eyeglasses for astigmatism new york,” the results will be more narrow.

 Simply, the more specific you are, the easier it is to find the right potential customer.
-Furthermore, highly tailored personalization to a group of people leads to longer site visits.
+Furthermore, tailored personalization to a group of people leads to longer site visits.
+With the right marketing strategies, each store can effectively reach its target audience.

 4. Effortless scalability